Adversaries monitoring Tor traffic crossing their jurisdictional border and reconstructing Tor circuits: Discussions

 \subsection{Passive global adversaries}

-We claim that the best attack the jurisdictional adversary can do is to passively observe Tor traffic.
-Tor uses a TLS connection between Tor entities, which provides confidentiality and message integrity~\cite{RFC5246}, which implies that Tor is IND--CCA~\cite{KY01}.
-Any active attack against messages sent between Tor entities will be detected and prevented, and the best attack the adversaries can do is, therefore, to passively observe Tor traffic (and possibly stop traffic).
+We claim that the best attack the jurisdictional adversary can do is to passively observe Tor traffic, and a coalition of jurisdictions are therefore a passive global adversary versus the Tor network.

-An active attacker that corrupts onion router can potentially retrieve more information than the passive jurisdictional adversaries.
-As we mention in Section~\ref{sec:Avoid}, if the observed traffic is sent between two onion routers then the passive adversary cannot reveal the user or the server.
-An active attacker corrupting onion routers inside the jurisdiction could.
-The jurisdictional adversary is blind for any traffic inside the jurisdiction, while an active attacker can have nodes inside the jurisdiction.
+Tor uses a TLS connection between circuit nodes (except between the exit node and the website), which provides confidentiality and message integrity~\cite{RFC5246} and implies that Tor is IND--CCA~\cite{KY01}.
+Any active attack against messages sent between circuit nodes will be detected and prevented.
+The best attack the adversaries can do is to passively observe Tor traffic, and possibly stop traffic.

 The jurisdictional adversaries indirectly monitor all onion routers inside its jurisdiction.
-If the jurisdictional adversaries cooperates in reconstructing Tor circuits they quickly become global, since they indirectly monitor a large portion of the Tor nodes.
+If the jurisdictional adversaries cooperates in reconstructing Tor circuits they quickly become global, since they monitor a large portion of the onion router.
 In addition, a large set of jurisdictions has the power to reveal the relationship of a circuit if they choose to do so.